 “the Chancellor can basically boss the BBC around on its finances because the government sets the licence fee.”

-Throughout the Green Paper, increasing the BBC’s commercial revenue is presented as an incontrovertible and natural solution to financing the BBC in the challenging modern media economy.
 It is true, as the Green Paper details, that the share of total BBC income derived from commercial sources has risen markedly, from 22% in 2015/16 to 35% in 2024/25.

 But this is not because of any uniquely commercial success story of BBC Studios, the production and distribution arm created by the last Royal Charter settlement in 2017.
 Rather, it is a consequence of 15 years of stagnated public income following government attacks on the licence fee, which have forced the BBC to depend on commercial revenues while still cutting back its public services.
-The false notion that increased commercial revenues would be “reinvested” in public services does not stand up to reality.
-The current annual ‘dividend’ of just £120m going from BBC Studios to the BBC’s core public services doesn’t even touch the sides in reversing the annual loss in public income from licence fee freezes.

 The Green Paper’s proposals for “growing BBC Studios” (pgs.
 67-8), and thus making the BBC even more dependent on commercial income, suggests the Government either doesn’t understand – or isn’t concerned by – how commercial models are entirely at odds with the BBC’s mission as a universal public broadcaster.
 Commercial revenues require serving the largest or most profitable audiences, or selling the BBC’s production services and content rights (IP) to private companies.
 The basic notion that content commissioned for the BBC, and paid for by licence fee payers, belongs to the public is absent from the Green Paper.

-This ideological belief in an inevitably more commercial BBC is also shown in the Green Paper’s insistence that allowing advertising on the BBC – which has never featured adverts on any of its public services for over a century – is an open goal for securing its future funding.
+This belief in an inevitably more commercial BBC is also shown in the Green Paper’s insistence that allowing advertising on the BBC – which has never featured adverts on any of its public services for over a century – is a golden opportunity for securing its future funding.
 Here, the Paper’s own evidence completely undermines its case.
 It claims that limited or even full advertising on BBC services could “potentially generate significant revenue”, while simultaneously noting that commercial broadcasters’ revenues from TV advertising are in terminal decline.
 Non-linear advertising through digital platforms is also highly unlikely to supplement, let alone replace, the BBC’s public income as a foundation of BBC funding, given how this market is dominated by the online search and display monopolies run by Meta and Google.

 None of these scenarios would “support the BBC to thrive and deliver against its public service obligations”, as the Green Paper claims is the Government’s ambition.
 Rather they would shatter the foundational compact between the BBC and the public that funds it, creating a point-of-no-return for guaranteed public investment in universal services, and force the BBC to further reduce the range and diversity of services it can provide free-to-air for the whole UK.